How to Paint a Rainy Day Watercolor — Wet-on-Wet Technique for Beginners

 Step 3 — The horizon and treeline

-Touch the brush at the bottom of your wet sky area.
-The dark green will bleed upward slightly into the wet sky — this upward bleed is what creates the soft, misty quality where trees meet sky in a rainy day watercolor.
+While the sky is still wet, mix a slightly darker, greener grey.
+Touch the brush at the bottom edge of your wet sky area.
+The dark green will bleed upward slightly — this upward bleed is what creates the soft, misty quality where trees meet sky in a rainy landscape.
 You are not painting it.
 You are allowing it.

 This is the moment that feels like magic the first time it works.
-The line between sky and trees becomes uncertain, atmospheric, true to the actual quality of humid air.

 Step 4 — Foreground (wet-on-dry)